Fourth International Conference on English Language, Literature, Teaching and Translation Studies (4th CELLTTS)

 The conference language is English.
 The presenters are required to restrict their presentations to 15 minutes.

 Abstracts within 200–250 words should be submitted here,

-or sent electronically as email attachments (using application form) in Microsoft Word for Windows (.doc or .docx formats) to the Conference’s email address:
+or sent electronically as email attachments (using Abstract Submission fields as the template) in Microsoft Word for Windows (.doc or .docx formats) to the Conference’s email address:

 firstname.lastname@example.org, with the word ‘Abstract’ as the subject.

 Abstracts will be evaluated according to the originality of the theme, clear methodology and theoretical framework, and scholarly contribution of the research.